apache/incubator-heron/website/content/docs/operators/deployment/schedulers/slurm.md

 ## How Slurm Deployment Works

-Using the Slurm scheduler is similar to deploying Heron on other systems in that you use the [Heron](../../heron-cli) cli to manage topologies.
-Again the difference is in the configuration.
+Using the Slurm scheduler is similar to deploying Heron on other systems.
+The Heron (../../heron-cli) cli is used to deploy and manage topologies similar to other schedulers.
+But the main difference is in the configuration.

 A set of default configuration files are provided with Heron in the [conf/slurm] (https://github.com/twitter/heron/tree/master/heron/config/src/yaml/conf/slurm) directory.